-- The Hon David Littleproud MP was appointed Minister for Agriculture and Water Resources 20 December 2017. - On 14 September 2017 Assistant Minister for Agriculture and Water Resources, The Hon Anne Ruston, declared Seafood Industry Australia a representative organisation in relation to the FRDC and revoked National Seafood Industry Alliance (NSIA) as a representative organisation.
-In February 2018 NSIA deregistered as an incorporated association.
+- The Hon David Littleproud MP was appointed Minister for Agriculture and Water Resources 20 December 2017. - On 14 September 2017 Assistant Minister for Agriculture and Water Resources, The Hon Anne Ruston, declared Seafood Industry Australia a representative organisation in relation to the FRDC and revoked

-38 'Making the Most of the Catch' was the title of a 1996 post-harvest symposium hosted in Brisbane by the Centre for Food Technology of the Department of Primary Industry, Queensland, and sponsored by the National Seafood Centre.
+&lt;sup>40 'Making the Most of the Catch' was the title of a 1996 post-harvest symposium hosted in Brisbane by the Centre for Food Technology of the Department of Primary Industry, Queensland, and sponsored by the National Seafood Centre.
 See 1996-97.